gpaux/Mediana/CaseStudies.md

 ---
 {% include JB/setup %}

+## About

+Several case studies have been created to help the user understand the feature of the Mediana package.
+Case studies go from the most simple case ([Case study 1](CaseStudy01.html)) to complex clinical setting ([Case study 6](CaseStudy06.html)).

 ## Case study 1

 This case studies will serve to introduce the implementation of very simple case studies, where in most of the case, a closed-form expression can be used to calculate the sample size.
 They will help the user to understand the specificity of the Mediana Package with simple examples.